ArchiveTeam/grab-site/README.md

 have to wait for the current downloads to finish.

-Monitoring all of your crawls with the dashboard
+Advanced `gs-server` options
 ---

-Start the dashboard with:

-`~/.local/bin/gs-server`

-and point your browser to http://127.0.0.1:29000/

-These environmental variables control what the server listens on:
+These environmental variables control what `gs-server` listens on:

 *	`GRAB_SITE_HTTP_INTERFACE` (default 0.0.0.0)
 *	`GRAB_SITE_HTTP_PORT` (default 29000)